AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Desktop.md

 ---
 layout: default
-title: GitHub User Guide
+title: GitHub Desktop
-nav_order: 3
+nav_order: 4
 has_children: false

 ---

-GitHub User Guide
+GitHub Desktop

 # Overview
 This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a preview of content created.
 The Visual Studio User Guide presents an overview of the Markdown basics functionality dedicated to text formatting.